NIER-BIAN/tribal-heart/README.md

 Scenario: View event details in a chart format

-- Given I am on the events page
+- Given the user is on the events page;
-- When I select the option to view events in chart format
+- When the user selects the option to view events in chart format;
-- Then I should see a chart showing the upcoming events in each city
+- Then a chart showing the upcoming events in each city is displayed.